-Since its inception in 1948, NAFSA has been engaged in setting standards and encouraging ethical conduct among individuals, institutions, and organizations active in the field of international education and exchange.
-The association provides a statement of ethical principles to help guide international educators in providing high-quality education and services to participants in international education and exchange.
+The association provides a statement of ethical principles to guide both international educators and participants in international education and exchange.

-Our contemporary world is marked by increasing globalization, greater connectedness, and ease of movement.
-Knowledge and awareness of other peoples, countries, cultures, and beliefs is of utmost importance.
-As international educators we recognize that such knowledge is fundamental to the formation of educated persons and informed citizens and, increasingly, a key to professional, business, and personal success.
-The acquisition of this knowledge depends, to a great extent, on high-quality programs of international education and exchange.
-International educators are dedicated to providing such programs and services with the highest level of integrity and responsibility.
-To accomplish this, we must attend carefully and actively to the ethical obligations that emerge from our relationships with students, scholars, our institutions, international partners, and other legitimate stakeholders.
+Our contemporary world is marked by contrasts of both increasing globalization, and a backlash to contemporary globalizing trends.
+In these times, knowledge and awareness of other peoples, countries, cultures, and beliefs is of utmost importance.
+The acquisition of this knowledge requires open educational exchange that occurs under the highest of ethical principles and values.
+Ethical international educators provide such programs and services with the highest level of integrity and responsibility.
+To accomplish this goal, we attend carefully and actively to the ethical obligations that emerge from our relationships with students, scholars, institutions, international partners, and other stakeholders.

-As professionals, international educators share clear and defined values.
-We are committed to the welfare of the students and scholars in our programs.
-As educators, our decisions and actions should be guided by the goal of ensuring that our programs serve identifiable and legitimate educational purposes.
-Working in a global and multicultural environment, we are committed to the internationalization of education, not merely as a set of experiences, but as a value-laden set of interactions that produces individuals who are more knowledgeable, reflective, broad-minded, and aware.
+International educators share clear and defined values.
+We promote the welfare of the students and scholars in our programs.
+As educators, practitioners, and international support providers, our decisions ensure that our programs serve identifiable and legitimate educational purposes.
+Working in a global and multicultural environment, we are committed to the internationalization of education, not merely as a set of experiences, but as a value-laden set of interactions that produces individuals who are more knowledgeable, reflective, broad-minded, and self-aware.

-The Role and Purpose of the Statement of Ethical Principles
+The role and purpose of the NAFSA Statement of Ethical Principles is designed to:

-- Inspire international educators to infuse all of their work with ethical principles and practices
+- Inspire international educators to infuse ethical principles and practices into their advising, scholarship, teaching, and professional interactions

-- Advance the development of international education as a profession and strengthen the ethical dimensions of professional outreach, research, and training
+- Strengthen the ethical dimensions of professional outreach, research, and training

-- Highlight the ethical obligations embedded in the relationships surrounding international education
+- Highlight embedded ethical obligations in international higher education settings

 - Broaden and deepen conversations on ethical and professional practices in international education